fiddleswe/fiddleswe/README.md

-**`⛓️ computer science enthusiasm`**
+**`Computer enthusiasm`**

-Hello, my name is Smart.
-I'm a high school student and a front-end dveloper.
-I'm studying and pursuing computer science.
-I'll share my progress and code here.
-I love solving problems through coding and enjoy exploring the world.
+Hello, my name is Smart, I'm a high school student and currently pursuing computer science, I love coding and software development, I also built stuff like website application.

 I'm interested in **front-stack development** and **full-stack development** as well!, working on front-end and creating an application interfaces for website application and developing a functional back-end application for a website application.
 Coding and innovating is my passion and It's what I love, learning something new about computer is what I likes!